Multisensory Reading Clinic

 -

-Although learning to read and spell will take time for an individual with dyslexia, parents must be able to see the progress of their child's reading and spelling skills within the 15 sessions of instruction.
-The student should be able to learn some sounds and be able to read and spell a few minimal words such as "lad," "rap," "tag," even if he has not seen these words
+Although learning to read and spell will take time for an individual with dyslexia, parents must be able to see the progress of their child's reading and spelling skills within 15 sessions of instruction.
+The student should be able to learn some sounds and be able to read and spell a few minimal words such as "lad," "rap," and "tag," even if he has not seen these words.

-But it is necessary to be realistic in setting learning to read and spell goals for the student, and parents should not expect their child to reach his appropriate grade level even after a year of intensive reading intervention because there is NO such thing as a quick fix literacy intervention.
-It involves many factors such as the student's capacity to learn, the severity of his language problem, his reading gap level, how often he sees the tutor, etc., and there are so much concepts to learn
+But it is necessary to be realistic in setting learning-to-read-and-spell goals for the student, and parents should not expect their child to reach his appropriate grade level even after a year of intensive reading intervention because there is NO such thing as a quick-fix literacy intervention.
+It involves many factors, such as the student's capacity to learn, the severity of his language problem, his reading gap level, how often he sees the tutor, etc., and the concepts that so many to learn.

-However, if the student is not making progress within the 15 sessions of intervention, the teacher MUST re-evaluate the program, or parents should change the tutor!
+However, if the student is not making progress within 15 sessions of intervention, the teacher MUST re-evaluate the program, or parents should change the tutor!